romanhujer/Elektronic-Focuser-for-Sky-Watcher/README.md

-# Elektronic-Focuser-for-Sky-Watcher
+# Elektronic Focuser for Sky-Watcher

- Focucer for OnStep controller and Sky-Watcher 150/750mm Telescope
+ Focucer for OnStep telescope controller and Sky-Watcher 150/750mm Telescope

   Wiring and PCB on  https://easyeda.com/hujer.roman/myfocuser-for-onstep